tailwindlabs/prettier-plugin-tailwindcss/README.md

 ## Compatibility with other Prettier plugins

 To make this plugin work, we had to build it in a way that the Prettier plugin system was not designed for.
 We had to extend the core parsers in Prettier with our own custom parsers.
-And while this works, it makes this plugin incompatible with other Prettier plugins that are build the same way.
+And while this works, it makes this plugin incompatible with other Prettier plugins that are built the same way.
 This is a known limitation of Prettier.

 One example of this incompatibility is with the [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte) plugin.
 It's not possible to use the Svelte plugin at the same time as the Tailwind CSS plugin.
 However, as a workaround, we bundled the Svelte plugin into this plugin.
 Simply remove `prettier-plugin-svelte` from your Svelte project when installing the `prettier-plugin-tailwindcss` plugin, and everything should work fine.